davidsansome/tsurukame/README.md

 # Building Tsurukame

-If you want to build the iOS app yourself, there are three main things you will need to do.
+If you want to build the iOS app yourself, you will need to change the signing identifiers and create `data.bin`.
-1. Install the CocoaPods dependencies
-2. Change the signing identifiers
-3. Create the data.bin

-## Install the CocoaPods dependencies
-First, you will need to install [CocoaPods](https://cocoapods.org) if you don't already have it.
-The website suggests using `sudo gem install cocoapods`.

-Next, you will need to switch the current directory to the `ios` directory.
-You can do this using:

-	cd /path/to/tsurukame/ios

-Of course, replace `/path/to` with the actual path to the Tsurukame directory.
-Finally, simply install the dependencies using `pod install`.

 ## Change the signing identifiers
 You'll have to change the app bundle identifiers in the main target and app extension to match your Apple Developer Account.